 The blood sample will be processed by a machine.
-The results are commonly available within 1-2 days.
+The results are usually available within 1-2 days.

 The ferritin test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn.
+These include:

 Allow your child to ask the technician any questions he or she might have.
 Tell your child to try to relax and stay still during the procedure, as tensing muscles and moving can make it harder and more painful to draw blood.
 It also may help for your child to look away when the needle is being inserted into the skin.

 If you have questions about the ferritin test, speak with your doctor.
 You also can talk to the technician before the procedure.